markshust/falcon/packages/falcon-client/README.md

 ### `npm run start:prod` or `yarn start:prod`

-Runs the compiled app in production.
+Runs the compiled app in production mode.

 You can again view your application at `http://localhost:3000`